Software AG

-Founded in 1969, Software AG is an enterprise software company with over 10,000 enterprise customers in over 70 countries.
-The company is the second largest software vendor in Germany, and the seventh largest in Europe.
-Software AG is traded on the Frankfurt Stock Exchange under the symbol “SOW” and part of the technology index TecDAX.
+Software GmbH, trading as Software AG, is a German multinational software corporation that develops enterprise software for business process management, integration, and big data analytics.
+Founded in 1969, the company is headquartered in Darmstadt, Germany, and has offices worldwide.

+In 2023, Silver Lake and Bain Capital made separate offers to buy the German company.
+In June, Software AG had most of its controlling interest acquired by Silver Lake, in a deal valued at 2.4 billion euros.

 History

 The company was founded in 1969 by six young employees at the consulting firm AIV (Institut für Angewandte Informationsverarbeitung).
 One of the founders was the mathematician Peter Schnell, who later became chairman of the board for many years.

 ADABAS was launched in 1971 as a high-performance transactional database management system.
 In 1979, Natural, a 4GL application development English-like language, that was mainly developed by Peter Pagé, was launched.
 The company continued to open offices and subsidiaries in North America (1971), Japan (1974), UK (1977), France (1983), Spain (1984), Switzerland, Austria, Belgium, and Saudi Arabia (1985).

 By 1987, Software AG had around 500 employees, 12 subsidiaries in Europe and offices in more than 50 countries.
 In 1999, Software AG was listed on Frankfurt Stock Exchange and soon after the company released Tamino Information Server and Tamino XML Server.

 In January 2005, Software AG acquired Sabratec Ltd, a privately held legacy integration vendor headquartered in Israel.
 This was followed by the acquisition of its Israeli distributor SPL Software in March 2007 and the application modernization business of another Israeli company, Jacada in December 2007, which formed the basis for its research and development center in Israel.

-The company launched Centrasite SOA Governance platform in 2006 and with the $546M acquisition of U.S. rival webMethods in 2007 Software AG became one of the leaders in enterprise service bus, business process management and service-oriented architecture (SOA) product space.
+The company launched Centrasite SOA Governance platform in 2006 and with the $546M acquisition of U.S. rival webMethods in 2007 Software AG became active in the enterprise service bus, business process management and service-oriented architecture (SOA) product space.

-In July 2009, Software AG announced a takeover offer for the Germany-based company IDS Scheer AG.
+In July 2009, it announced a takeover offer for the Germany-based company IDS Scheer AG.
 Since February 2010, IDS Scheer is part of the Software AG Group.
-In October 2010, the company acquired New Jersey based Data Foundations, a leading master data management provider.
+In October 2010, the company acquired New Jersey–based Data Foundations, a leading master data management provider.

-In May 2011, Software AG acquired Terracotta, Inc. and Metismo Ltd.

-Terracotta Inc is a leader in the field of in-memory technology for high-performance applications and cloud services.
-Especially the middleware platform WebMethods should benefit from this acquisition.
+In May 2011, Software AG acquired Terracotta, Inc. and Metismo Ltd. Terracotta Inc is in the field of in-memory technology for high-performance applications and cloud services – especially the middleware platform WebMethods should benefit from this acquisition.

-Metismo Ltd. has an extremely flexible and versatile platform for the development of device-independent mobile applications.
-It enables the design and development of applications and the automatic transformation in the different formats of mobile devices.

-In April 2012, Software AG announced buying the British technology provider my-Channels.

-With My-Channels, Software AG gained in-house access to universal messaging technology that allowed the company to transfer their data streams quickly and safely to the cloud and mobile applications.
+In April 2012, Software AG (SAG) announced buying the British technology provider my-Channels.
+With it, Software AG gained in-house access to universal messaging technology that allowed the company to transfer their data streams quickly and safely to the cloud and mobile applications.